MirkMissen/AlgorithmsAndDataStructures/README.md

 Trees ([ITree](DataStructuresAndAlgorithms/src/DataStructures/Trees/ITree.cs))
-    - [LinearBinaryTree](DataStructuresAndAlgorithms/src/DataStructures/Trees/LinearBinaryTree.cs) Builds a tree by appending new data to the end.
+1. [LinearBinaryTree](DataStructuresAndAlgorithms/src/DataStructures/Trees/LinearBinaryTree.cs) Builds a tree by appending new data to the end.

+Graphs (on going)

 Heaps (Not Implemented)